joaomiguelvieira/kNN-STUFF/README.md

 Go ahead and regenerate the bitstream, export the design to SDK and launch SDK.
 Before running the application, be sure to modify [lines 7 and 8 of `src/DMAInterface.h`](src/DMAInterface.h#L7) to comply with the modifications.

 ### Software and dataset parameters
-The dataset that ships with this example is the [Iris dataset](http://archive.ics.uci.edu/ml/datasets/iris), which is rather small and has no practical use.
+The dataset that goes with the example in this tutorial is the [Iris dataset](http://archive.ics.uci.edu/ml/datasets/iris), which is rather small and has no practical use.
 However, in [this repository](https://github.com/joaomiguelvieira/KNNSim/tree/master/datasets) you can find larger datasets that may be used to evaluate the performance of the system.
 To use them, replace the file pointed in the run configuration under *Application* and *Advanced Options: Edit* by the one you want to simulate. **Keep the same address `0x100000` for the file.**

 If you change the dataset file, find the `.cfg` file with the same name (or similar) to the `.bin` file, and change the [lines from 15 to 18 of `src/KNN.c`](src/KNN.c#L15) accordingly to its content.